MattGoldmanSSW/angular-qr-tests/README.md

 ## Demo

-A demo is available [here](https://goldieplaygroundstorage.z8.web.core.windows.net/) **Note**: This is a temporary playground and the demo may note be persisted.
+A demo is available [here](https://goldieplaygroundstorage.z8.web.core.windows.net/)

+**Note**: This is a temporary playground and the demo may not be persisted.

 ## Development server